programminghistorian/ph-submissions/en/drafts/originals/computer-vision-deep-learning-pt1.md

 Once we have prepared data so it can be loaded one batch at a time, we pass it to our model.
 We already saw one example of a model in our first example `resnet18`.
 A deep learning model architecture defines how data and labels are passed through a model, In this two-part lesson, we focus on a specific type of deep learning that uses 'Convolutional Neural Networks' (CNN).

-{% include figure.html filename="3-layer-network.png" caption="A three layer neural network" %}
+{% include figure.html filename="3-layer-network.png" alt="A simplified diagram of a three layer neural network.
+The diagram shows an input image on the left moving through three layer of the neural network.
+Each layer has sections highlighted illustrating these areas being activated.
+The diagram then points to two images on representing an illustrated advert the other a text only advert.
+In this diagram the image shown has an illustration so the arrow pointing to the illustrated label is highlighted." caption="A three layer neural network" %}

 This diagram gives a crude overview of the different components of a CNN model.
 In this type of model, an image is passed through several layers, before predicting an output label for the image ('text only' in this diagram).
 The layers of this model are updated during training so that they "learn" which features of an image predict a particular label.
 So for example, the CNN we trained on adverts will update the parameters known as "weights" for each layer, which then produces a representation of the image that is useful for predicting whether an advert has an illustration or not.